Pradeep-r25/Finance_Tracker/README.md

 # Finance_Tracker
 A Python-based Personal Finance Manager to help users track and analyze their financial transactions.
 This project simplifies expense and income management by storing transactions in a CSV file and providing features like transaction filtering, summary reports, and graphical analysis.

-# Finance Tracker

-A simple command-line application to manage your personal finances.
-This application allows you to track income and expenses over time by recording transactions, viewing them within a date range, and visualizing the financial trends with plots.

 ## Features
 - Add new income/expense transactions.
 - View transactions and a summary of income, expense, and net savings within a specified date range.